richteel/pi_status/README.md

 # pi_status #
-Add I2C SD1306 Display and Lighted Momentary Pushbutton to Raspberry Pi
+Add I2C SD1306 Display and Lighted Momentary Push-button to Raspberry Pi

 The inspiration for this project is from a UCTRONICS Pi Rack that [Jeff Geerling](https://youtu.be/akJ97oqmQlU "Jeff Geerling") reviewed on his YouTube channel.
 The UTRONICS product may be seen at [https://www.uctronics.com/cluster-and-rack-mount/for-raspberry-pi/1u-rack-mount/uctronics-pi-rack-pro-for-raspberry-pi-4b-19-1u-rack-mount-support-for-4-2-5-ssds.html](https://www.uctronics.com/cluster-and-rack-mount/for-raspberry-pi/1u-rack-mount/uctronics-pi-rack-pro-for-raspberry-pi-4b-19-1u-rack-mount-support-for-4-2-5-ssds.html).